hashkat/hashkat/docs/tutorial12.md

 <img src='../img/tutorial12/filtered_visualization.png'>
 </p>

-As we can see from this visualization, the most highly connected nodes are the green and yellow nodes, also known as the 'Standard-Friendly' and 'Standard-Funny' agents.
+As we can see from this visualization, the most highly connected nodes are the green and yellow nodes, also known as the *Standard-Friendly* and *Standard-Funny* agents.
 Therefore, it is quite clear that the friendly and funny agents won the popularity contest.

 ## Next Steps